aliyun/terraform-provider-alicloud/website/docs/d/kms_keys.html.markdown

 * `ids` - (Optional) A list of KMS key IDs.
 * `description_regex` - (Optional) A regex string to filter the results by the KMS key description.
 * `status` - (Optional) Filter the results by status of the KMS keys.
 Valid values: `Enabled`, `Disabled`, `PendingDeletion`.
+* `filters` - (Optional) The CMK filter.
+The filter consists of one or more key-value pairs.
+  You can specify a maximum of 10 key-value pairs.
+More details see API [ListKeys](https://www.alibabacloud.com/help/en/key-management-service/latest/listkeys).
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).

 ## Attributes Reference